notrobintaylor/fx_slipstream/README.md

 The tank is a figure-eight: Branch 1's output crosses into Branch 2's input and vice versa.
 Every recirculation passes through both branches, both damping filters, and both diffusion stages.
 The tanh on the feedback path soft-clips the signal, preventing digital clipping at high decay values.
 The saturation parameter controls how hard the signal hits this limiter – at 0% it's a safety net, at 100% it's a distortion effect.

 After the tank, the wet signal passes through two output processors: width controls the stereo image via mid/side processing, and tilt shifts the spectral balance via a first-order shelf at ~1 kHz.
-Both are targets for familiar peaks & valleys.
+Both are targets for the envelope repeater.

-The waveform enthusiast tracks input amplitude in SuperCollider and sends it to Lua ~30 times per second.
-Each amplitude value does two things: it modulates the waveform enthusiast's own target (decay, input gain, saturation, or mod depth), and it feeds into familiar peaks & valleys, which applies it to width or tilt and then echoes it at diminishing strength.
+The envelope follower tracks input amplitude in SuperCollider and sends it to Lua ~30 times per second.
+Each amplitude value does two things: it modulates the envelope follower's own target (decay, input gain, saturation, or mod depth), and it feeds into the envelope repeater, which applies it to width or tilt and then echoes it at diminishing strength.

 ---